 Test everything.
-Test both hardware and software.
+Use embedding testing for hardware and software.
 Test how well your application performs on different phones and platforms.

 Is your app glitchy?
 That’s a missed customer.
 Is it stuttering?
 Same story.
 But the reasons can be different, from faulty Android-support to an absolute disaster of a database.